Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

           }
 ```

-If you search all relationships which this asset is part of, you can notice that it participates in 51 relationships where it's the source of destinations, and all the relationships are of type `autodesk.design:relationship.containment-1.0.0`.
+If you search all relationships this asset is part of, you can notice that it participates in 51 relationships where it's set as the destination, and all the relationships are of type `autodesk.design:relationship.containment-1.0.0`.

-Looking at the destination of all these relations, you can see that they connect to two types of assets as follows:
+Looking at the destinations of all these relations, you can see that they connect to two types of assets as follows:

 |  Asset Type | Count   |
 |:---|:-:|
 |  autodesk.design:assets.instance-1.0.0   | 30  |
 |  autodesk.design:assets.group-1.0.0   | 21  |

-Starting with 'autodesk.design:assets.group-1.0.0' type assets, you can find among them an asset with the following content:
+where starting with 'autodesk.design:assets.group-1.0.0' type assets, you can find an asset among them with the following content:

 ```json
 {